 Homemade sausage gravy!

-This is another breakfast food that The Boyfriend had to introduce me to in the first few years we dated, and I’m so glad he did – it’s become both my ultimate comfort food and the best way to start a lazy Sunday.
+This is another breakfast food that The Husband had to introduce me to in the first few years we dated, and I’m so glad he did – it’s become both my ultimate comfort food and the best way to start a lazy Sunday.

 Or any lazy day.